-So, in anticipation of the BIG 5-0 I thought a round-up of fifty things to do before celebrating the 50th would be fitting.
-Let me forewarn you that not all items on the list are travel related but they are all experiential.
+So, in anticipation of the BIG 5-0, I thought a round-up of fifty things to do before celebrating the 50th would be fitting.
+Let me forewarn you that not all items on the list are travel-related but they are all experiential.
 I think of this as more of a general fifty by 50 round-up.
-I’d call it a bucket-list but I have no intentions of kicking the bucket any time soon.
+I’d call it a bucket-list but I have no intention of kicking the bucket any time soon.

 I’d also, like to make it clear that I have not done everything on the list.
 I took some suggestions from other bloggers that I felt worthy of making the cut.
 You should know that I have not completed the entire list because I do not want anyone to feel like they are not keeping an appropriate pace.
 That is something I hope never to do with this blog.

 Finally, I had to make the post two parts because I didn’t want to simply produce a to-do list of fifty things.
 I wanted to add a narrative.
 Therefore, the post became quite lengthy.